-At the turn of the twentieth century Victor Galippe experienced on the origin of life taking inspiration from the ancient theories of seeds of rock.
+At the turn of the twentieth century, Victor Galippe experienced the origin of life, taking inspiration from the ancient theories of seeds of rock.

-The life in our planet, according to alchemists, does actually imply an origin from the element Earth.
+According to alchemists, life on our planet does imply an origin from the element Earth.
 The element in which the quintessential Seed of Metals must be turned to be fixed.
-Although the french physician Galippe certainly ignored Alchemy, some reminiscence probably remained when he looked for a starting theory to solve the problem he saw in organic compounds, that’s to say he considered them too vulnerable to be fully able to keep and transmit life.
+Although the french physician Galippe ignored Alchemy, some reminiscence probably remained when he looked for a starting theory to solve the problem he saw in organic compounds; that’s to say, he considered them too vulnerable to be fully able to keep and transmit life.

-So it seemed to Galippe a logical consequence to simply think of inseminating, following the classical bacteriological method, culture media (broth or agar) with semi-precious stones, various rocks, fossils, meteorites, volcanic lavas.
+So it seemed to Galippe a logical consequence of inseminating, following the classical bacteriological method, culture media (broth or agar) with semi-precious stones, various rocks, fossils, meteorites, and volcanic lavas.
 The sample was ground to a powder in a mortar of Abisch, then in the agate mortar.
-It was then heated to temperatures of the order of 300 ° C and even higher, until red-hot (800 ° C).
-Sometimes it was treated with caustic soda, others still with sulfuric acid, or hydrochloric.
-One can obviously accuse Galippe of not knowing how to work aseptically.
-In fact he did not tell us whether he has observed proper precautions for the culture media and the inseminating practices as well.
+It was then heated to temperatures 300 ° C and even higher until red-hot (800 ° C).
+Sometimes it was treated with caustic soda, others with sulfuric acid or hydrochloric.
+One can accuse Galippe of not knowing how to work aseptically.
+He did not tell us whether he has observed proper precautions for the culture media and the inseminating practices.

-Back to the years that were close to 900, another french scientist, Gaube de Gers, held at the medical school of Paris a course on biological mineralogy, studying the role and importance of mineral elements in living matter.
+Back in the years that were close to 900, another french scientist, Gaube de Gers, held at the medical school of Paris a course on biological mineralogy, studying the role and importance of mineral elements in living matter.
 The central notion of Gaube de Gers was: “The living matter is a complex of mineral gangue in an organic vein.”
-He observed that the constituent materials of living tissue were not of albumin but rather albuminates of calcium, sodium, potassium, magnesium; that the circulating liquids were electrolytes, salt solutions of the metals.
-Nevertheless the ideas of de Gaube Gers produced in the listeners only a partial practical use, that’s to say the mineralization of the body when its problems are due to a demineralization.
+He observed that the constituent materials of living tissue were not albumin but albuminates of calcium, sodium, potassium, and magnesium; the circulating liquids were electrolytes and salt solutions of the metals.
+Nevertheless, the ideas of de Gaube Gers produced in the listeners only partial practical use, that’s to say, the mineralization of the body when its problems are due to demineralization.

-In 1921 Dr. Victor Galippe publishes a booklet entitled “La Vie de la Matière”, or the life of matter.
-In a few pages, he supports the view of the extreme spread of the vital property in the most diverse materials presented by nature.
+In 1921 Dr. Victor Galippe published a booklet entitled “La Vie de la Matière”, or the life of matter.
+In a few pages, he supports the view of the extreme spread of vital property in the most diverse materials presented by nature.
 The rest of the booklet is a collection of accounts of experiences.

-Most inseminations provide the species of crops where one can see swarm of microscopic particles, called “organites” by Galippe.
-They are driven by rapid movements, but not always.
-The culture conditions, chemical treatment, heating, choice of the ore, are varied depending on the degree of author’s imagination.
-Despite this, the pullulation is the rule.
+Most inseminations provide the species of crops where one can see a swarm of microscopic particles called “organites” by Galippe.
+Rapid movements drive them, but not always.
+The culture conditions, chemical treatment, heating, and choice of the ore vary depending on the author’s imagination.
+Despite this, pullulation is the rule.

-His conclusion is that the organites were born from the ore, but they need a chemical organic medium to develop and evolve.
-This conclusion poses a problem, that of the appearance of the organic compounds in nature without the intervention of living organisms, if, for “living” we mean constructions based on mineral-organic compounds: this problem does not frighten the modern chemistry as it would scare the chemistry of the past, for many modern constructions are now total syntheses which we know and practice both in laboratory and in factory.
+He concludes that the organites were born from the ore but need a chemical, organic medium to develop and evolve.
+This conclusion poses a problem, that of the appearance of the organic compounds in nature without the intervention of living organisms, if, for “living”, we mean constructions based on mineral-organic compounds: this problem does not frighten modern chemistry as it would scare the chemistry of the past, for many modern constructions are now total syntheses which we know and practice both in the laboratory and in the factory.

-Galippe doggedly pursued the same experience from 1887 to 1921 making a lot of variations.
-As example I translated and published the most extreme series of experiments, on what he defines hard rocks subjected to extreme treatment of fusion: quartz, basalt, granite.
-But, among them, I choose the first because its treatment reached the extreme point of fusion.
+Galippe doggedly pursued the same experience from 1887 to 1921, making a lot of variations.
+For example, I translated and published the most extreme series of experiments on what he defines hard rocks subjected to extreme fusion treatment: quartz, basalt, and granite.
+But, among them, I chose the first because its treatment reached the extreme point of fusion.

 La vie de la matière: “Crystallized silicic acid (SiO2) D = 2.65.
-The experiences practiced on Quartz seem to us to present such an interest that we had to give them a special chapter.
-For our first experiments we used the technique that we have described so far.
-After thoroughly washed with distilled water and sterilized, the quartz crystals were sterilized for 48 hours in distilled water supersaturated with ether and shaken frequently.
+The experiences practiced on Quartz seem to present such an interest that we had to give them a particular chapter.
+For our first experiments, we used the technique described so far.
+After being thoroughly washed with distilled water and sterilized, the quartz crystals were sterilized for 48 hours in distilled water supersaturated with ether and shaken frequently.
 Then the crystals were placed in contact with the pure ether for more than 24 hours.
-After flamed with the Bunsen burner, are pulverized in a mortar of Abisch sterilized.
+After flamed with the Bunsen burner, they are pulverized in a mortar of Abisch sterilized.
 Then the powder was treated with a solution of caustic soda lye also at 36 ° (10 drops per 15 cc. of sterilized distilled water ).

-Before this, the powder was subjected to a direct microscopic examination: This examination has revealed the presence of a large number of ovoid bacilli and sticks with very lively movement.
+Before this, the powder was subjected to a direct microscopic examination: This examination revealed the presence of many ovoid bacilli and sticks with lively movement.

-We also notice some translucent fragments, colored in yellow and filled with micrococci piled on each other.
+We also notice some translucent fragments, colored yellow and filled with micrococci, piled on each other.

-The day after the insemination, the culture liquid shows numerous ovoid bacilli still refracting and little chains of strongly colored numerous sticks.
-It is noted again the presence of microorganisms in the translucent fragments, especially in those colored yellow.
+The day after the insemination, the culture liquid shows numerous ovoid bacilli still refracting and little chains of intensely colored numerous sticks.
+The presence of microorganisms in the translucent fragments is noted again, especially in those colored yellow.

-The Agar contains ovoid and refracting bacilli, still sticks which have not yet set a coloring matter.
+The Agar contains ovoid and refracting bacilli that still stick, which have not yet set a coloring matter.

-Twenty-four hours later, the culture liquid is covered with a white abundant, corrugated, easily dissociable veil, made of little chains short and piled sticks.
-They are very colorful and those isolated put in display very quick oscillating movements.
+Twenty-four hours later, the culture liquid is covered with an abundant white, corrugated, easily dissociable veil made of little chains short and piled sticks.
+They are colorful, and those isolated put in display very quick oscillating movements.

-The Agar is covered with a yellowish light veil consisting of a large number of short sticks and ovoid moving bacilli with.
+The Agar is covered with a yellowish-light veil consisting of many short sticks and ovoid moving bacilli.

-A second experience is made by keeping the same technique, with the only difference that the quartz fragments were previously left 14 days in the pure ether.
+A second experience is made by keeping the same technique, the only difference being that the quartz fragments were previously left for 14 days in the pure ether.

-The direct microscopic examination of the powder has revealed that it was the seat of an intense life: one can see a large number of ovoid corpuscles and micrococci with lively movements.
+The microscopic examination of the powder revealed that it was the seat of an intense life: one can see many ovoid corpuscles and micrococci with lively movements.
 That even in the crystalline fragments.

 Agar has not given anything that day.